gnzsnz/ib-gateway-docker/README.md

 It includes:
 - [IB Gateway Application](https://www.interactivebrokers.com/en/index.php?f=16457)
 - [IBC Application](https://github.com/IbcAlpha/IBC) -
-to controll the IB Gateway Application (simulates user input).
+to control the IB Gateway Application (simulates user input).
 - [Xvfb](https://www.x.org/releases/X11R7.6/doc/man/man1/Xvfb.1.xhtml) -
 a X11 virtual framebuffer to run IB Gateway Application without graphics hardware.
 - [x11vnc](https://wiki.archlinux.org/title/x11vnc) -
-a VNC server that allows to interact with the IB Gateway user interface (optional, for development / maintainance purpose).
+a VNC server that allows to interact with the IB Gateway user interface (optional, for development / maintenance purpose).
 - [socat](https://linux.die.net/man/1/socat) a tool to accept TCP connection from non-localhost and relay it to IB Gateway from localhost (IB Gateway restricts connections to 127.0.0.1 by default).

 ## How to use?